 Moderate intensity earthquake jolts Kashmir

-"The epicentre of the earthquake was in J&K region and its coordinates are latitude 35 degrees 68 minutes north and longitude 75 degrees 31 minutes east.
+"The coordinates of the earthquake are latitude 36.55 degrees north and longitude 71.20 degrees east.

-No report of loss of life or damage to property has been received from anywhere so far, administrative sources said.
+"The epicentre of the earthquake was in Afghanistan-Tajikistan region.
+It was located 216 kms deep inside the crust of earth."

-Kashmir is situated in a highly earthquake prone region.
-Past quakes have wrought havoc in the Valley.
+Seismologically, Kashmir is situated in a highly earthquake prone region.
+Past temblors have wrought havoc here.

-Over 50,000 people were killed on both sides of the Line of Control (LoC) when an earthquake measuring 7.6 on the Richter scale hit J&K on October 8, 2005.
+On October 8, 2005 an earthquake measuring 7.6 on the Richter scale killed over 80,000 people on both sides of the Line of Control (LoC) in J&K.

 --IANS